MrGreenSmile/gif_maker2.0/README.md

 (practiced in base.py)

-*to use this, download the exe file*
+*to use this, download the exe and icon file*

 ## how-to-use